Point of interestVeglia-Devero and high Antrona Valley Natural Park

 There is a vast network of marked trails, including straightforward hiking trails and others aimed at expert climbers.
 Three nature trails have been laid out in Alpe Veglia and one in the protected zone of Devero; these are easy paths punctuated by observation areas with illustrated panels giving information about the environment and its geology, morphology, flora and fauna.

-In 2010 also the high Antrona Valley became part of the Parco Naturale Veglia Devero, expanding its area of 7,444 hectares: the area of the park extends from the Village of Antrona Schieranco to that of Viganella, between 500 meters above sea level (valley bottom) and the 3,656 meters on the Pizzo Andolla in the high Val Loranco.
+In 2010 also the high Antrona Valley became a regional protected area as a result of the creation of the namesake High Antrona Valley Natural Park: the area of the park extends from the Village of Antrona Schieranco to that of Viganella, between 500 meters above sea level (valley bottom) and the 3,656 meters on the Pizzo Andolla in the high Val Loranco.

 First the galcier and then the water have shaped the fascinating morphology of the valley: the deep gorge through which the river Ovesca flows, but also the sweet and green flanks dotted with villages.
 Moraines, erratic rocks, striations on the bare sheepbacks are other traces of the work of ancient glaciers now almost completely extinct.